List of French monarchs: House of Bourbon (1589–1792)

-Long 19th-century (1792–1870)
+19th-century monarchs

-The period known as the "long nineteenth century" was a tumultuous time in French politics.
-The period is generally considered to have begun with the French Revolution, which deposed and then executed Louis XVI.
-Royalists continued to recognize his son, the putative king Louis XVII, as ruler of France.
-Louis was under arrest by the government of the Revolution and died in captivity having never ruled.
-The republican government went through several changes in form and constitution until France was declared an empire, following the ascension of the First Consul Napoleon Bonaparte as Emperor Napoleon I. Napoleon was overthrown twice following military defeats during the Napoleonic Wars.
+Following the execution of Louis XVI in 1792, royalists continued to recognize his son – the young king Louis XVII – as ruler of France.
+Louis was under arrest by the government of the Revolution and died in captivity having never properly ruled, though as his father died two years prior to him, he is still considered a king in the numbering of French monarchs.
+The republican government went through several changes in form and constitution until Napoleon's Coup of 18 Brumaire, and the eventual the ascension of the First Consul Napoleon Bonaparte as Emperor Napoleon I. Napoleon was overthrown twice following military defeats during the Napoleonic Wars.

-After the Napoleonic period followed two different royal governments, the Bourbon Restoration, which was ruled successively by two younger brothers of Louis XVI, and the July Monarchy, ruled by Louis Philippe I, a distant cousin who claimed descent from Philippe I, Duke of Orléans, younger brother of Louis XIV.
-The French Revolution of 1848 brought an end to the monarchy again, instituting a brief Second Republic that lasted four years, before its president declared himself Emperor Napoleon III, who was deposed and replaced by the Third Republic, and ending monarchic rule in France for good.
+Following the Napoleonic period followed three different royal governments, firstly the Bourbon Restoration, which was ruled successively by two younger brothers of Louis XVI, then the July Monarchy, ruled by Louis Philippe I, brought to power by the July Revolution, a distant cousin who claimed descent from Philippe I, Duke of Orléans, younger brother of Louis XIV, and then the Second French Empire, a Bonapartist restoration which came about after the French Revolution of 1848, which overthrew the July Monarchy and installed a brief republic for four years until the ascension of President Louis-Napoleon Bonaparte, as Emperor Napoleon III.